In the guide

 A control zone, protection zone and surveillance zone may be set up around the infected premises.

-The control zone must have a radius of at least 20 kilometres, the protection zone must have a radius of at least 100 kilometres and the surveillance zone must have a radius of at least 150 kilometres, each centred on the part of the premises that Defra considers most appropriate for disease control.
+The control zone must have a radius of at least 20 km, the protection zone must have a radius of at least 100 km and the surveillance zone must have a radius of at least 150 km, each centred on the part of the premises that Department for Environment, Food and Rural Affairs (Defra) considers most appropriate for disease control.

 Horses contained within these zones may be placed under movement restrictions and be required to be tested.Back to top